LielXD/CS2-WeaponPaints-Website/README.md

 # CS2-WeaponPaints-Website

 ******
-Currently have no time to work on it, when i will have time i will continue this project. have some planning for the future, soon.
+Currently have no time to work on it, when i will have time i will continue this project.<br>
+have some planning for the future, soon.
 ******